cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 ## Using IPFS

 As interesting as it is to be able to handle a 33K image in a computation validated by a smart contract, some important limitations remain.
-In particular, the data is still going to be necessarily submitted to the blockchain, a fact that in the real world would incur in fees and delays that could lend intensive usage of the DApp quite prohibitive.
+In particular, the data is still going to be necessarily submitted to the blockchain, a fact that in the real world would incur in fees and delays that could lend intensive usage of the dApp quite prohibitive.

 As discussed above, this inconvenience can be tackled by coupling the Logger service we just explored with IPFS.
 The idea is to upload the data to IPFS before the computation is instantiated.
 As such, if all validator nodes cooperate, then no data will need to be sent over to the blockchain.